Due to the rain, all games held in Willards for tonight, 5/21/2015 have been cancelled.

 In a few weeks, Rhyne and her family will make trips back to Hopkins to begin chemotherapy treatments with hopes of reducing the size and effects of the tumor.

 Willards Little League is asking for your help by participating in a Fund Raiser for Rhyne and her family.
 We are in need of items that can be auctioned off during our Hitting Derby event on May 8th and 9th.
-Items can be anything; gift certificates, memorabilia, tickets, clothing, baskets, etc. In addition, we need you to participate in the auction!
+Items can be anything; gift certificates, memorabilia, tickets, clothing, baskets, etc. It also goes without saying that we need you to participate in the auction!

 Willards Little League is more than baseball and softball.
 We are a community and a family.
 I know we can come together to (at a minimum) help offset the loss of work and travel expenses the family is having to face.